aureliusenterprise/aurelius-atlas-documentation/docs/installation-and-deployment.md

 ## Infrastructure Requirements

-The following are the infrastructure requirements for deploying Aurelius Atlas:
+The following are the minimal infrastructure requirements for deploying Aurelius Atlas:

 === "Kubernetes Cluster"
     For an on-premises Kubernetes cluster, the system requirements are: